The JFR (Jim) McGeough Resource Recovery Facility accepts the following waste from households, Councils and commercial customers:

 There is no requirement to pay for waste disposal to take advantage of our free recycling services.

 The WMRC only accepts domestic quantities of recyclables.
 Recyclables are unable to be accepted from businesses or commercial sources.
+The WMRC has a limited capacity for receival of plastics for recycling, and on some occasions may not be able to accept plastics for recycling due to logistic constraints.

 E-waste recycling supported by the WA Waste Authority